openstack-archive/fuel-plugin-midonet/doc/source/guide.rst

    .. image:: ../images/static_gw_params.png
       :width: 85%

 #.
-Finnaly, last option is to leave gateway configurationto be done completely
+Finnaly, last option is to leave gateway configuration to be done completely
 manually.
 Such use case may be neccessary for complex deployments with multiple gateways of various types.